JWang6464/Savory/README.md

 # Savory

-Savory is a personal recipe vault and pantry-aware cooking copilot.
-It helps you store recipes, search by keyword/tag/time, and cook step-by-step with pantry-based “have vs missing” ingredient matching.
+Savory is a personal recipe vault and **pantry-aware cooking copilot**.
+It helps users store recipes, discover what they can cook with what they have, and cook step-by-step with contextual, AI-assisted guidance.

+The core goal of Savory is to reduce friction while cooking: fewer tabs, fewer guesses, and better decisions mid-recipe.

+---

 ## Key features

+### Recipe & Pantry Management
-* Recipe vault (create, edit, delete recipes)
+- Create, edit, and delete recipes
+- Structured ingredients and step-by-step instructions
+- Pantry tracking with **have vs. missing** state
+- Seeded starter recipes for instant demos

+### Discovery & Planning
-* Search recipes by keyword, tag, and max time
+- Search recipes by keyword, tag, or max cook time
-* Pantry management
-* Pantry-aware recipe suggestions (match percent + missing ingredients)
+- Pantry-aware recipe suggestions with:
-* Cook Mode: step-by-step view with keyboard navigation
+  - Match percentage
+  - Missing ingredient breakdown

-* Recipe Detail page that bridges browsing and Cook Mode
+### Cook Mode
-* Shared TypeScript domain model across backend and frontend (`@savory/shared`)
-* Seeded starter recipes on API startup for fast demos
+- Focused, step-by-step cooking view
+- Keyboard navigation (← / →)
+- Ingredient checklist with real-time have/missing status
+- Designed for hands-on use while cooking

+### AI Cooking Copilot
+Savory includes a **context-aware cooking assistant** that lives directly inside Cook Mode.

+The copilot:
+- Answers questions about the **current step**
+- Suggests substitutions based on **pantry contents**
+- Provides timing, doneness, and food-safety guidance
+- Responds in short, actionable advice suitable for live cooking

+The backend dynamically builds a prompt using:
+- Recipe title
+- Ingredients
+- Current step
+- Pantry have/missing state
+- User question

+#### Demo-first design
+To ensure the app works without paid API access:
+- Savory falls back to a **deterministic demo copilot**
+- The demo engine mimics real AI behavior using rule-based logic
+- If API quota, billing, or auth fails, the UI continues to function seamlessly

+This guarantees a stable experience for demos, recruiters, and local development.

+---

 ## Tech stack

-* Backend: Express + TypeScript (in-memory store)
-* Frontend: React + TypeScript + Vite
+### Backend
+- Express
+- TypeScript
+- OpenAI Responses API (optional / guarded)
+- In-memory data store

+### Frontend
+- React
+- TypeScript
+- Vite
+- Tailwind CSS
-* Routing: React Router
+- React Router

+### Architecture
-* Shared types: TypeScript workspace package (`@savory/shared`)
+- Shared domain types via workspace package (`@savory/shared`)
+- Clear separation between UI, API, and domain logic
+- Graceful degradation when external services are unavailable

+---

 ## Monorepo structure